-However, silver also has an industrial aspect, which explains why white metal is often positively correlated with the level of business activity and industrial production.
+Investing in silver can be a great way to diversify your portfolio and hedge against inflation.
+Silver, like any investment, carries its fair share of risks, but it also offers a strong store of value and is often positively correlated with the level of business activity and industrial production.
 The price of silver is also influenced by the situation in the base metals markets, since silver is extracted as a by-product of them.
-Last but not least, silver prices are in the shadow of gold.
-Silver can even be considered a more leveraged or speculative version of gold.
+Additionally, silver prices tend to follow those of gold with some delay, only to catch up with them later, and often overreact compared to the behavior of gold.

-Before investing in these types of assets, compare the performance and expense ratios of some funds to gain a full understanding of the investment you are making.
-Gold tends to win all the glory in the investment world; that's what people think when they want an alternative investment to traditional stocks and bonds.
-Either way, the discharge of silver involves a little more problems than the exit of a stock investment.
+Before investing in silver, it's important to compare the performance and expense ratios of some funds to gain a full understanding of the investment you are making.
+Gold tends to win all the glory in the investment world; however, silver carries its own unique considerations and risks that investors should consider.
+Silver is relatively cheap, and if you make consistent investments over a long period of time, you'll get a lot of metal.
+The silver market is a global market, and London and New York are the two largest silver markets in the world.
 Famous investors such as George Soros and Carl Icahn have publicly discussed buying silver and silver stocks as ways to hedge market risk.